iterative/mlem.ai/content/docs/command-reference/pack.md

 ## Description

-The `pack` command provides flexible options to create various ship-able assets from your models like python packages or docker images.
+This command provides flexible options to create various distribution-ready release assets from your models, like `pip`-ready Python packages or Docker images.

 ## Options